Citrix Adaptive Authentication service

 Following are some of the actions from the customers as part of security best practices.

-• Credentials for accessing the Adaptive Authentication UI: Customer is responsible for creating and maintaining the credentials for accessing the Adaptive Authentication UI.
+• Credentials for accessing the Adaptive Authentication UI: The customer is responsible for creating and maintaining the credentials for accessing the Adaptive Authentication UI.
 If the customer is working with Citrix Support to resolve an issue, the customer might need to share these credentials with support personnel.

 • Remote CLI access security: Citrix provides remote CLI access for customers.
 However, customers are responsible for maintaining the security of the instance during runtime.

-• SSL private keys: As the Citrix ADC is under customer control, Citrix does not have any access to the file system.
-Customers must ensure that they safeguard the certificates and keys that they are hosting on the Citrix ADC instance.
+• SSL private keys: As the NetScaler is under customer control, Citrix does not have any access to the file system.
+Customers must ensure that they safeguard the certificates and keys that they are hosting on the NetScaler instance.

 • Data backup: Back up the configuration, certificates, keys, portal customizations, and any other file system modifications.

-• Disk images of the ADC instances: Maintain and manage the Citrix ADC disk space and disk clean-up.
-Customer is responsible for running these tasks safely and securely.
+• Disk images of the NetScaler instances: Maintain and manage the NetScaler disk space and disk clean-up.
+For details, see Disk space management for instances.

 • For a sample load balanced LDAPS configuration, see Sample load balanced LDAPS configuration.